Ivan Puni: Career

-Years of Exile
+Years of exile

-Puni and his wife, Kseniya Boguslavskaya, emigrated from Russia in 1919, first to Finland, then in 1920 to Berlin, where the first exhibition consisting entirely of his work was held at the Galerie der Sturm.
-While in Berlin, Puni also designed costumes and sets for theatrical productions, and published a book criticising Suprematism.
+Puni and his wife, Xenia Boguslavskaya, emigrated from Russia in 1920 (end of January), first to Finland, then to Berlin, where his solo exhibition was held at the Galerie der Sturm (February 1920).
+While in Berlin, Puni also designed costumes and sets for theatrical productions, and published a theoretical book Modern Painting.

-Puni and Boguslavskaya relocated to Paris in 1924, where his style changed once again to a variant of Impressionism.
-In France, he signed his work as "Jean Pougny", in an effort to distance his new art practice from his previous one in Russia.
-In 1946, Puni/Pougny became a French citizen.
+Puni and Boguslavskaya relocated to Paris in 1923, where he carried on with development of his style, which experienced several metamorphoses until it stabilized at approximately 1943 to a variant of Post-Impressionism or lyric Primitivism in the direction of Pierre Bonnard and Edouard Vuillard.
+In France he became "Jean Pougny" and in 1947 obtained French citizenship.
 He died in Paris in 1956.